Sujay-BU/PokeWM/docs/PROOF.md

 **What Theorem 1 is and is not.** It establishes that the algorithm is not *structurally* incapable of finishing: there is no state from which it is stuck, and no positive probability of permanent failure.
-Its rate is worthless, $\varepsilon^{H_i}$ for
+Its rate is worthless — $\varepsilon^{H_i}$ for
 $H_i = 2000$ is about $10^{-5680}$.
 Theorem 1 says the floor is above zero.
 Theorem 2 says
 what actually happens.

 ---

-## 5. Theorem 2: finite-sample bound
+## 5. Theorem 2 — finite-sample bound

 Theorem 1 used only the exploration floor.
-The learned components, world model, shaped reward, imagination actor-critic, LLM subgoals, exist to replace $\varepsilon^{H_i}$ with something usable.
+The learned components — world model, shaped reward, imagination actor-critic, LLM subgoals — exist to replace $\varepsilon^{H_i}$ with something usable.

 **(A4) Learnability.** There is $p_{\min} > 0$ such that, after the world model has been